RxGoodness/e-commerce-task/README.md

 ************************************************************************

 Use Joi validation, use jwt authentication and bycrypt for password hashing.
-Use a global error handler
+Use a global error handler and asychronous error handler

 Using Nodejs, Typescript, Express and MongoDB, build a simple ecommerce API with the following features: